timomeh/react-native-material-bottom-navigation/README.md

 | **`barBackgroundColor`** | Background color for the whole component, if the tab is active. | `string` | `backgroundColor` of BottomNavigation |

-## Behind the System Navigation
+## Behind the Navigation Bar

-In the Material Design Guidelines you can see examples with the Bottom Navigation behind the System Navigation.
+In the Material Design Guidelines you can see examples with the Bottom Navigation behind the Software Navigation Bar.
 That looks pretty sweet.
-In general that's pretty simple.
-But please read all steps carefully, especially Step 3.
-Really, do it.

-**Step 0.** Jump to Step 3 and decide, if you really want to do it.
-If you finished reading Step 3 and really want to do this, continue with Step 1.
+In theory, that's pretty simple.
+In practice there's a problem: Not every device has a visible Navigation Bar.
+If someone has hardware buttons on his phone, the Navigation Bar is usually hidden.
+As of now, we can't simply detect if it's visible.
+If you don't detect it and just add the following code, the BottomNavigation will have a huge padding-bottom on devices without a Navigation Bar.

+See [Issue #28](https://github.com/timomeh/react-native-material-bottom-navigation/issues/28) for more informations with an initial proposal by @keeleycarrigan.

+However, if you know what you're doing, you only need to adjust a few things:

 **Step 1.** In order to make the System Navigation translucent, you have to add this to `android/app/src/main/res/values/styles.xml`: